 In this study, the annual growth rate of real GDP is used as an indicator of economic growth (y).
 This proxy has been used extensively in the literature.
 Financial development, on the other hand, is proxied by bank-based and market-based financial indicators.
 Bank-based financial development is proxied by a bank-based financial development index (FDB) which is constructed from three bank-based financial development variables - namely M2 to nominal GDP (M2), M3 to nominal GDP (M3), and domestic credit to private sector divided by nominal GDP (C).
-Market-based financial development on the other hand, is proxied by a market-based financial development on the other hand, is proxied by a market-based financial development index (FDB) which is constructed from three market-based financial development variables - namely, stock market capitalisation (CAP), total value of stocks traded (TV) and turnover ratio (TOR).
+Market-based financial development on the other hand, is proxied by a market-based financial development index (FDB) which is constructed from three market-based financial development variables - namely, stock market capitalisation (CAP), total value of stocks traded (TV) and turnover ratio (TOR).
 The coefficients of the indices are expected to be positive.

 The M2 to GDP ratio shows the overall size of the financial intermediary in a country (see Levine 1997).
 A higher ratio of M2 to GDP shows a larger financial sector and consequently, a larger financial intermediation.
 The opposite is also true.
 The second variable of bank-based financial development used to capture the extent of intermediation in the countries of interest is the ratio M3 to GDP.
 This variable reflects the change in liquidity of the banking sector in relation to time (Khalifa Ghali 1999).
 Growth in M3 to GDP can be seen as progress in an economy's financial sector.
-The third bank-based financial development variable used in the creation of the bank-based financial development variable used in the creation of the bank-based financial intermediaries expressed as a percentage of GDP (C).
+The third bank-based financial development variable used in the creation of the bank-based financial development indicator is credit provided to the private sector by financial intermediaries expressed as a percentage of GDP (C).
 It is often claimed to be a more superior measure of financial development since it better reflects the extent of efficient resource allocation (James Ang and Warwick McKibbin 2007).